CI Different From And Similar to Partner Dance; for Interfusion 2017

 Contemporary dancers at jam, during a CI anniversary celebration,

-I relish the opportunity to introduce Contact Improvisation to others who might wind up loving it as I do.
+I relish the opportunity to introduce Contact Improvisation to others who might also wind up loving it as I do.
 Particularly the movement lovers at Interfusion!
 But there's a wrinkle.
 CI is structured differently than other partner dance styles (or martial arts, or meditation, etc.), in fundamental ways.
 Some of the things you do to learn CI are different than what works for other partner forms, and sometimes in surprising ways.

-I love what can happen when things click, and want to do what I can to help people find it.
+I love what can happen when things click, and want to do what I can to help people find that.
 Understanding CI's differences from and similarities to other partner dance can shed light on what CI is and what you do to learn it.
 I'll describe some essential differences, as well as some underlying similarities, and touch on some commonly taught central skills.